ZZetho/TU_Tantares/README.md

 - [Textures Unlimited](https://forum.kerbalspaceprogram.com/topic/167450-19x-textures-unlimited-pbr-shader-texture-set-and-model-loading-api/)
 - [Tantares](https://forum.kerbalspaceprogram.com/topic/73686-112x-tantares-stockalike-soyuz-and-mir-16128052024mars-expedition-wip/)

-## **Important: this will reset the texture variants of nearly every Tantares part, but your craft (should) still work fine**
+## **Note: this will reset the texture variants of nearly every Tantares part, but your craft will still work fine**

 # To Install:
 - Download and unzip the files
-- Put the folder "TU_Tantares", which is inside the folder you downloaded, directly into your gamedata folder
+- Put the folder named "TU_Tantares", which will be inside the folder you just unzipped, directly into your gamedata folder

 # Credits:
 - The specular textures included in this mod are derivatives of the excellent original textures of [Tantares](https://forum.kerbalspaceprogram.com/topic/73686-112x-tantares-stockalike-soyuz-and-mir-16128052024mars-expedition-wip/) created by [Beale](https://forum.kerbalspaceprogram.com/profile/70533-beale/), who was kind kind enough to release their mod under a CC BY-NC-SA 4.0 license.